Hypothermia: Causes

 In urban areas, hypothermia frequently occurs with chronic cold exposure, such as in cases of homelessness, as well as with immersion accidents involving drugs, alcohol or mental illness.
 While studies have shown that people experiencing homelessness are at risk of premature death from hypothermia, the true incidence of hypothermia-related deaths in this population is difficult to determine.
-In more rural environments, the incidence of hypothermia is higher among people with significant comorbidities and less able to move independently.
+In more rural environments, the incidence of hypothermia is higher among people with significant comorbidities and less ability to move independently.
 With rising interest in wilderness exploration, and outdoor and water sports, the incidence of hypothermia secondary to accidental exposure may become more frequent in the general population.

 Alcohol

 Alcohol consumption increases the risk of hypothermia in two ways: vasodilation and temperature controlling systems in the brain.
 Vasodilation increases blood flow to the skin, resulting in heat being lost to the environment.
 This produces the effect of feeling warm, when one is actually losing heat.
 Alcohol also affects the temperature-regulating system in the brain, decreasing the body's ability to shiver and use energy that would normally aid the body in generating heat.
 The overall effects of alcohol lead to a decrease in body temperature and a decreased ability to generate body heat in response to cold environments.
 Alcohol is a common risk factor for death due to hypothermia.
 Between 33% and 73% of hypothermia cases are complicated by alcohol.